-Baking reached new heights during the pandemic as budding bakers kneaded their way through pounds of flour, finding it soothing and productive.
+Baking reached new heights during the pandemic as budding bakery business owners kneaded their way through pounds of flour, finding it soothing and productive.
+Many bakeries also started offering fresh bread delivery services during the pandemic.
 For Virginie Baur, what started as a pastime became her passion.

 “I go to France every year and last summer was the first time I could not go,” said Baur who was born and raised in Alsace.
 “I thought: What am I going to do?
 As bread is part of the French culture, I thought maybe I’ll try making it.
 I started and I haven’t stopped.”

 She began taking online classes, experimenting with a variety of recipes and styles.
 Once she settled on sourdough, it became her specialty.

 “Sourdough bread is naturally leavened, using sourdough starter, not packaged yeast.
 The starter is a live culture made with flour and water that collects naturally- occurring bacteria and yeast,” she explained.
 “Every 12 hours I refresh it with water and flour.
 It’s my baby.”

 In fact, this starter is often referred to as “sourdough mother” because it’s essential to making good bread with complex flavors.
 It’s also quite challenging to master.
 Serendipitously, a friend of Baur’s husband happens to be the dean of the School of Baking at the Culinary Institute of America, Tom Gumpel.

 “I couldn’t have done it without him,” she said.
 “Tom played a major role in helping me address problems that we would fix together over FaceTime.”

 Baur emphasized that it takes considerable patience and a lot of practice.
 “I like to say you need four ingredients to make bread: flour, water, salt, and time, the biggest ingredient.
 It takes 24 hours from beginning to end.”